 - Pattern Instructions – You will need to knit the pattern exactly as written unless the design allows you a choice (you’ll see “or your preferred method” in the pattern), or I specifically instruct you otherwise.
 Please do not change pattern elements, construction methods, gauge, etc. unless I notify you to do so.

 - Pattern Gauge – You should match the gauge stated in the pattern, not the gauge recommended for your yarn or your usual gauge.
-Getting complaints about size and not having obtained gauge falls on the knitter, not the designer lol).
+Complaints about ending up with a different sized item and not having obtained gauge falls on the knitter, not the designer lol.
 If you can’t match both stitch and row gauge, it is more critical to match stitch gauge unless I tell you otherwise.

 - Yarn – Please use the yarn weight specified in the pattern.
 Please don’t substitute another yarn weight.